jffelix/To-Do-List-Hooks/README.md

 # To-Do-List-Hooks

 Welcome to my To-do List (Hooks Version)!
-This application is my introduction into learning React Hooks while acting as a refresher for my mySQL skills.
+This application is my introduction into learning React Hooks while acting as a refresher for my MySQL skills.

 Goals

 - Utilize React Hooks
-- Use mySQL as a database
+- Use MySQL as a database
 - Implement TDD

 # How to run the application